catenax-ng/product-knowledge/dataspace/aas-bridge/README.md

 The AAS-Bridge exposes information from the Knowledge Graph via the APIs of the Asset Administration Shell.
 It builds upon the FAAAST Framework and the AAS4J-Transformation-Library.

+Please note that this project is highly experimental, unstable and feature-incomplete.

 ### Configuration

 By default, the AAS-Bridge has four Mapping Configurations included - one for each submodel.
 A mapping configuration